FastChatReact/Licensing/FastChatDesktop/README.md

 # Fast Chat Desktop
+Fast Chat Desktop is NOT intended for redistribution or modification.

-License for Fast Chat Desktop app
+Fast Chat Desktop is a trademark of Fast Chat.